anagkazou/todoishh/README.md

 ![App Screenshot](https://i.ibb.co/TrqT4bx/image.png)

-Todoish is the most advanced clone of Todoist on the internet.
+Todoish is the most advanced clone of Todoist on the internet!
-This project captures many of the feature user of Todoist love and appreciate
+This project captures many of the features users of Todoist love and appreciate
 ## Features

  - Task groups (Projects)